 The DRO freezes your debt repayments and interest for 12 months, after which the debt will be written off in the event that the debtor’s financial circumstances have remained the same.

 An IVA is a statutory solution for debtors to reach agreement with their creditors for repayment of the debt.
 They are designed to make repayments more manageable and affordable and are a formal alternative for individuals wishing to avoid bankruptcy.
 By and large repayment will be in part rather than full.

 An IVA must be set up by a Licensed Insolvency Practitioner who would act as Supervisor of the Arrangement.
 Prior to the implementation of an IVA, a meeting of creditors will need to vote for the approval of an IVA.
 If less than 75 % of voting creditors approve the IVA the outcome for the debtor is commonly bankruptcy.

 An IVA will largely let the debtor avoid the stigma and restrictions of bankruptcy.
 It can also provide the debtor with more control over their assets than bankruptcy but will generally only be a viable option if:

 This is invariably a creditor driven process, which follows a bankruptcy order made by the court.
 It is a creditor's action of last resort in attempting to collect an outstanding debt.
 The process aims to ensure that all assets are distributed fairly amongst creditors.

 From the debtor’s point of view, the bankruptcy order can remove the pressure of creditors and so enable him or her to make a fresh start.

-A Licensed Insolvency Practitioner would act as Trustee in Bankruptcy and has wide ranging powers in order to review the conduct of the debtor, which in turn may result in recovery of funds for the benefit of creditors.
+A Licensed Insolvency Practitioner would act as Trustee in Bankruptcy and has wide ranging powers and authority in order to review the conduct of the debtor.
+This in turn may result in recovery of funds for the benefit of creditors.